qogecoin-dev/qogecoin/doc/build-openbsd.md

 certain system calls and preprocessor defines like `waitid()` and `WEXITED` that are not available.

-There are many ways to configure Bitcoin Core, here are a few common examples:
+There are many ways to configure Qogecoin Core, here are a few common examples:

 ##### Descriptor Wallet and GUI:
 This enables the GUI and descriptor wallet support, assuming `sqlite` and `qt5` are installed.